 My teaching experience spans soil science courses taught to lower- and upper-division undergraduates and graduate students as well as lab-based soils courses.
-I have been a Teaching Assistant for a total of 5 courses between The University of Arizona and Auburn University, and a guest instructor for 3 courses between New Mexico State University and The University of Arizona.
+I'm currently teaching three courses at the University of Georgia and I have been a Teaching Assistant for a total of 5 courses between The University of Arizona and Auburn University, and a guest instructor for 3 courses between New Mexico State University and The University of Arizona.

-New Mexico State University (2013-present) Guest instructor, Soil Classification, Topics: Soil Forming Factors and Landforms Guest lecture, Advanced Spatial Analysis, Topic: Regression kriging
+New Mexico State University (2013-2017) Guest instructor, Soil Classification, Topics: Soil Forming Factors and Landforms Guest lecture, Advanced Spatial Analysis, Topic: Regression kriging

 Adjunct Faculty (Spring 2016)